Clit 45

 Clit 45 was an American punk rock band from Long Beach, California, United States, that formed in 1996.
 The band played traditional, fast punk, influenced by the Adolescents, Poison Idea and Bad Religion.
 Their second and third albums were published by BYO Records and distributed by Cargo Records in Europe.
 They toured with the Casualties, the Briefs, New Mexican Disaster Squad, Complete Control, the Riffs, the Krays, Defiance, Dropkick Murphys, the Virus, the Unseen, Bad Religion, and A Global Threat.
 Their last show was in Portland, OR in October 2006.
 After a yearlong hiatus, Clit 45 announced that they had officially disbanded on Christmas Day, 2007 via their MySpace page.

-Following their disbandment, Clit 45 played a handful of lives shows between 2011 and 2019.
-On stage in 2019 Oklahoma they announced that they would never play live again.
+Following their disbandment, Clit 45 played a handful of live shows between 2011, 2019, and 2025.

-Lead Singer Dave is now playing in a punk rock band called The Fiends!.
+Lead Singer Dave is now playing in a punk rock band called The Fiends! and recently in a deathrock band called BEFORE DAWN.